 In the event of a suspension or removal from the list of approved towing operators, no further towing services as described in this chapter shall be performed by the towing operator until the Sheriff deems the towing operator to be in compliance with all provisions of this chapter.

 Any towing operator who is aggrieved by a suspension or removal from the authorized list shall, upon providing a written request, be entitled to be heard by the Atlantic County Division of Purchasing.

-The Atlantic County Board of Freeholders, by ordinance, shall enact standardized fees and rates for an approved towing operator as follows:
+The Atlantic County Board of County Commissioners, by ordinance, shall enact standardized fees and rates for an approved towing operator as follows: